Verdagraph/Drip/docs/README.md

 | ------------- | ------------- | ------------- |
 | [`DISPENSE_REPORT_SUMMARY_TOPIC_`](#auto-config)  | Publish | Yes |

-This topic is where the post-process datapoints on the dispensation process are published.
+This topic is where the post-process datapoints on the dispense process are published.
 If the connection to the MQTT broker fails, the connection is re-tried once before the message is lost.
 Unfortunately, the [MQTT client](#dependencies) class is only able to send messages at a quality-of-service of 0.

 Outputs:
 - `["tt"]` float.
-Total duration of the dispensation process in seconds.
+Total duration of the dispense process in seconds.
 - `["vt"]` float.
-Total output volume of the dispensation process in liters.
+Total output volume of the dispense process in liters.
 - `["tv"]` (conditional) float.
 The total output volume produced by the tank in liters.
 Enabled if [`USING_TANK_`](#auto-config).
 - `["tts"]` (conditional) int.
-The time stamp at which the dispensation process switched from the tank to the source.
+The time stamp at which the dispense process switched from the tank to the source.
 Will equal `["tt"]` if the processes ended without switching water supplies.
 Enabled if [`USING_TANK_`](#auto-config) and [`USING_SOURCE_`](#auto-config).

 Sample payload:
 ```